Lesson Plan - Get It!

 Take the digestive system, for example.
 It begins with the mouth and includes various organs: the stomach, liver, pancreas, gull bladder, and large and small intestines.
 The function of the digestive system it to take in food, break down that food into useful materials that the body needs — such as proteins and lipids — store useful materials, and excrete waste.

-Although we have not yet identified these individual structures and their unique functions, take a look at this example of a very basic animal cell.
-Share your thoughts about what you see with your teacher or parent:
+Although we have not yet identified these individual structures and their unique functions, take a look at this example of a very basic animal cell:

 Cell Membrane: The Border Guard